 So are they worth it?
 The short answer almost always is “no.”

 Most also require that you purchase your book in bulk.
-Reputable print on demand companies such as CreateSpace or Smashwords never force you to buy copies of your paperback or ebook for using their services.
+Reputable print on demand companies such as Kindle Direct Publishing or Draft2Digital/Smashwords never force you to buy copies of your paperback or ebook for using their services.
 And while you should have some additional copies of your paperback around for marketing purposes (such as selling at book readings), you almost never need to warehouse boxes of them as many fee-for-publishing companies want you to.

-Lastly, many offer limited upload options, such as only to Kindle.
-You almost certainly want to print a paperback as well, however, and probably offer your title on iBook, Nook, and Kobo as well, to maximize sales potential by being available to more readers.
+Lastly, many offer limited upload options, such as only to Kindle Direct Publishing.
+You almost certainly want to publish an ebook as well, however, and probably offer your title on iBook, Nook, and Kobo as well, to maximize sales potential by being available to more readers.